ministryofjustice/analytics-platform-ops/README.md

 ## Secrets and git-crypt

-Terraform `terraform.tfvars` files and env-specific [Helm][helm] values files contain sensitive information, so are encrypted using `git-crypt`.
+Terraform `terraform.tfvars` files contain sensitive information, so are encrypted using `git-crypt`.
 To work with this repository you must ask a repo member or admin to add your GPG key.

 ## Kubernetes resource management

 All [Kubernetes][kubernetes] resources are managed as [Helm][helm] charts, the Kubernetes package manager.
-Analytics-specific charts are currently stored in the `charts/` directory, and chart values for each environment are stored in the `chart-env-config/` directory.
+Analytics-specific charts are served via our [Helm repository](https://ministryofjustice.github.io/analytics-platform-helm-charts/charts/) - source code is in the [ministryofjustice/analytics-platform-helm-charts](https://github.com/ministryofjustice/analytics-platform-helm-charts) repository, and chart values for each environment are stored in the [ministryofjustice/analytics-platform-config](https://github.com/ministryofjustice/analytics-platform-config) repository.

 ## Creating global AWS resources, and preparing Terraform remote state